Popsicle Stick Catapult: DIY Science Project Ideas for Kids

 Additionally, the ball pom pom doesn’t fly in the air forever after its launched.
 It flies a short distance and then falls to the ground because of gravity.
 And once it falls on the floor, it bounces and rolls around and eventually comes to a stop.
 This is because of the friction of the floor.

-Other Things to Try with the Craft Stick Catapult
+Other Science Experiment with Craft Stick Catapult

 These catapults are a great way to boost your child’s interest in experimenting and engineering challenges.
 For example, they could try to place more than 1 pom pom on the spoon and see how far each of these can travel as they launch them.
 Or, they could move the plastic spoon in such a way that the pom pom travels farther away.
 Check out more fun engineering projects for kids to challenge their minds and boost their STEM learning.